barvch/generador-de-sandbox/README.md

 ### Default Values in the tool

-* The timezone used for all the kickstart files used in Linux, the XML used in Windows and services configuration, is **America/Mexico_City**
+* The **timezone** used for all the kickstart files used in Linux, the XML used in Windows and services configuration, is **America/Mexico_City**

-* The default OS language for all the VMs is **English**
+* The default **OS language** for all the VMs is **English**

-* The default keyboard layout for all the VMs is **Latin American**
+* The default **keyboard layout** for all the VMs is **Latin American**

 ## The input file

-This tool works from an input file in JSON format, which contains the following data:
+Briefly, this tool works reading a JSON file located at **/Configuracion/configuracion.json**, which contains the following data:

-* **Root** - This is the root folder of the project.
-This is the place in the system where all the files of the virtual machines will reside.
+* **Root** - The root folder of the project.
+This is the place in the Hyper-V host where all the files of the virtual machines and files needed by this tool will reside.
-* **VMs** - This is the list and specifications of VMs that will be created.
+* **VMs** - The list and specifications foreach VM that will be created.

-This tool provides some [examples of valid input files], which can serve as a reference and can be loaded directly into the tool by making the corresponding modifications for the environment you want to create.
-You can find templates to create VMs specifically of each supported operating system, as well as other templates creating a whole infrastructure of VMs.
+> You can find some [examples of valid input files], which can serve as a reference and can be loaded directly into the tool by making the corresponding modifications for the environment you want to create.
+> You'll find templates to create VMs specifically of each supported operating system, as well as other templates creating a whole infrastructure of VMs.

-In the VMs section, there are a number of values required by the tool to work, which are detailed below:
+In the VMs section, there are a number of values required by the tool to work, you need/can supply **Generic Values**, **Invidiual Values** and **Services details**.
+All this values which are briefly detailed below:

 ### Generic Values